robcrock/lift-logs/README.md

 [x] Put the form in a drawer to show and hide it
 [x] Make the add lift available in both pages.
+[x] Improve how the add log button look in dark and light mode [ ] Add shadow to the button
+[ ] Put the page links in a hamburger menu on mobile
-[x] Improve how the add log button look in dark and light mode [ ] Add a Toast to appear after users successfully add a lift [ ] Add Top Loader https://www.youtube.com/shorts/xYgB5pql2w8 [ ] Prevent the system styles from effecting the UI (fix it to dark mode) [ ] Review Drizzle Docs
+[ ] Add a Toast to appear after users successfully add a lift [ ] Add Top Loader https://www.youtube.com/shorts/xYgB5pql2w8 [ ] Prevent the system styles from effecting the UI (fix it to dark mode) [ ] Add a tooltip to the add log button
+[ ] Review Drizzle Docs
 [ ] Update the table to be a Data Table instead of the basic Shadcn table [ ] Allow users to enter the age